mratsim/weave/weave/memory/README.md

 >
 >   * Freed blocks are not added directly to the usable freelist, they are kept separately, this ensures that the usable freelist is emptied regularly.
 When it is emptied is a good time to start expensive memory maintenance that should be amortized on many allocations like releasing one or more arenas to the system allocator.
 This regular expensive maintenance is called the heartbeat and will be important later.
 >
 >   * The remote free list is implemented as a MPSC channel.
 Mimalloc does not have proper boundaries for cross-thread synchronization, remote threads and local threads are synchronizing by atomic compare-and-swap loops.
+We want message passing everywhere ;).
 Snmalloc does use a MPSC queue for synchronizing but to benefit from batching which is much easier to implement on the producer size, remote allocators are put into buckets of a temporal radix tree and freed blocks are batched send towards the head of those buckets.
 This requires extra round-trip for a single freed block to attain its ultimate destination and require implementing a temporal radix tree, making allocator implementation and maintenance too complex for my taste.
 Instead I use a novel MPSC lockless queue that supports batching on the consumer side (and the producer side as it's easy).
 Messages are send directly to their end destination, minimizing latency.
->
 >
 > The memory pools act in general like a LIFO allocator as child tasks as resolved before their parent.
 It's basically a thread-local cactus stack.
 Unlike TBB, there is no depth-limitation so it maintains the busy-leaves property of work-stealing, it is theoretically unbounded memory growth (unlike work-first / parent-stealing runtimes like Cilk) but unlike previous research we are heap-allocated.
 >